buildingSMART/foundation-API/README.md

 ### 2.2.2 OAuth2 Example

-An example for the OAuth2 Authorization Grant workflow [can be found here](OAuth2Examples.md).
+An example for the OAuth2 Authorization Grant workflow using a registered client with client secret [can be found here](OAuth2Examples.md).

+An example for the OAuth2 Authorization Grant workflow using a registered client with PKCE [can be found here](OAuth2PkceExamples.md).

 ### 2.2.3 OAuth2 Protocol Flow - Dynamic Client Registration